Enteropathic arthritis

 Later, Wright and Moll classified enteroarthritis in the group of spondyloarthritides (Peluso 2013).

-In 1998, in Oxford, Orchard et al. described the so-called "Oxford criteria" (Sturm 2021).
-In 2001, Smale et al. added a 3rd type to these, including axial involvement (Zimmermann 2019).
+In 1998, Orchard et al. described the so-called "Oxford criteria" in Oxford (Sturm 2021).
+In 2001, these were supplemented by Smale et al. with a 3rd type, which also includes axial involvement (Zimmermann 2019).

-The ASAS- classification system was first presented by Rudwaleit et al. in 2009 (Zimmermann 2019).
+The ASAS classification system was first presented by Rudwaleit et al. in 2009 (Zimmermann 2019).

 Definition